What Makes Coffee Organic?

 The cost of certification is also a major roadblock for many organic producers.

-There are many passionate farmers and roasters that produce truly organic coffee but can't afford these certification costs at all.
+There are many passionate farmers and roasters who produce truly organic coffee but can't afford these certification costs.
 Some small-scale producers practice organic methods meticulously without the official stamp.

-The key is to value transparency and direct connection with coffee producers — something that we strive to achieve here at Better Grounds.
-We recognize that authentic organic practices transcend paperwork and source organic coffee from producers who go beyond certification to prioritize crop health and environmental sustainability.
+The key is to value transparency and direct connection with coffee producers — something we strive to achieve here at Better Grounds.
+We recognize that authentic organic practices transcend paperwork, and we source organic coffee from producers who go beyond certification to prioritize crop health and environmental sustainability.

 Frequently Asked Questions About Organic Coffee